xiaoxiao921/CHEF/README.md

 The first time, this will effectively create the database and the table called recipes.

-This will also ensure the database is in sync with what you have in code :
+This will also ensure the database is in sync with what you have in code.

-If any further changes are made to the table, you should simply do it by editing the fields of your class directly, and then simply creating a new migration.
+If any further changes are made to the table, you should simply do it by editing the fields of your class directly, and then simply create a new migration.

+## Image Recognition through Yandex with Puppeteer

+The bot requires the chrome browser to be installed to have its Image Recognition feature to be active.

+This setup is done through a sh script called `setup_puppeteer.sh`.

+This script will :

+- Install the required utils, fonts etc.

+- Install latest chrome stable version

+- Create an user for `Puppeteer`

+The `docker-compose.yml` file also requires the `chrome.json` file to launch chrome with the necessary syscalls to work properly.

 ## Install Instructions